 The Remedies Are Not Working

 People including myself want to avoid the doctor.
 It could be knowing how to use your health insurance or if you don’t have any.
-Whatever the reason do not opt for the ignorance is bliss and hope it will all go away.
+Whatever the reason do not opt for ignorance is bliss and hope it will all go away.

-If you need help figuring out how to use your insurance here at Injury Medical our staff are trained to help guide you through the process.
+If you need help figuring out how to use your insurance here at Injury Medical our staff is trained to help guide you through the process.
 And if you don’t have insurance we can still help and work out different types of plans.

 Now there are sciatica symptoms that warrant immediate medical attention.
 In these rare cases, holding off medical care could cause permanent nerve damage.